MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-06.md

 ![mr-learning-base](images/mr-learning-base/base-06-section2-step1-6.png)

 > [!NOTE]
 > Now when the application starts, the Tap to Place functionality is disabled by default and can be enabled by pressing the Tap to Place button.
+Additionally, when the the tap to place is completed, it will disable itself.

 ## Adding text to the scene